gcr07/SmartContracts-ETH/README.md

 While we're not using uint8 here, and it seems unlikely that a uint256 will overflow when incrementing by 1 each time (2^256 is a really big number), it's still good to put protections in our contract so that our DApp never has unexpected behavior in the future.

+## Library

+A library is a special type of contract in Solidity.
+One of the things it is useful for is to attach functions to native data types.